2023 cybercrime law in Jordan

-On August 12, 2023, King Abdullah II ratified a new cybercrime law, Law No. 17 of 2023, which threatens Jordanians' freedom of expression, their right to anonymity, and their right to access information.
-The law does not meet international human rights standards nor principles which are included in the country's previously ratified digital rights conventions.
-It took effect on September 13, 2023.
-The law is being used to harass and arrest Jordanians participating in the current pro-Palestine protests across the country.
+On August 12, 2023, King Abdullah II ratified a new cybercrime law, Law No. 17 of 2023, which took effect on September 13, 2023.
+The law was reported as being used against pro-Palestine protestors.
 This new bill, consisting of 41 articles, sought to replace the Cybercrime Law No. 27 of 2015.
-Although the government's intentions were to combat online crimes and protect societal interests, the swift passage of this law without public debate or dialogue with political parties and civil society organizations has raised significant concerns among various stakeholders.

 Furthermore, the enactment of the Cybercrime Law No. 17 of 2023 has sparked widespread controversy both locally and internationally.
 Critics, including legal experts, human rights advocates, and members of the Jordanian parliament, argue that the law's vague terminology and severe penalties undermine freedom of speech and expression.
 High-profile figures such as Deputy Leader of the Opposition, Saleh Al Armouti, and MP Hassan Al Riyati have openly condemned the law, describing it as a regression from democratic principles.
 In addition, international human rights organizations and bodies, including Human Rights Watch and the European Union, have expressed alarm, warning that the law threatens civil liberties and tightens government control over the internet.
-The broad and ambiguous language used in the law's provisions has led to fears of increased censorship and arbitrary enforcement, further fueling public dissent and protests against the government's approach to regulating online activity.